gammasim/workflows/schemas/README.md

 ### Parameter data

-The *key* field is used to describe a list of parameter data:
+The *data* field is used to describe the actual type, format, and allowed values of the parameter.

 - `type`: Data type of the parameter.
 - `units`: Units of the parameter (compatible with astropy units).
 Note that units are explicitly listed in the jsonschema.yml file.